juliosilvacwb/mongui/SECURITY_GUIDE.md

-# 🔒 Guia de Segurança - Mongo UI
+# 🔒 Guia de Segurança - Mongui

-Este documento descreve as medidas de segurança implementadas no Mongo UI.
+Este documento descreve as medidas de segurança implementadas no Mongui.

 ---